-Once an employer has determined that there is a duty to auto-enrol an eligible jobholder, the law sets out a number of steps that employers must take to enrol these jobholders into an Auto-Enrolment scheme.
+Once an employer has determined that there is a duty to auto-enrol an eligible jobholder, the law sets out several steps that employers must take to enrol these jobholders into an Auto-Enrolment scheme.

 There is also a time limit for completing the Auto-Enrolment process known as the ‘joining window’.
 This ‘joining window’ is the one-month period before the eligible jobholder’s Auto-Enrolment date, during which the employer must have: